 Tim Takacs, Certified Elder Law Attorney

-Certified by the National Elder Law Foundation as a Certified Elder Law Attorney and by the State of Tennessee as an Elder Law Specialist, Tim Takacs was one of the first elder law attorneys in the nation to assemble an interdisciplinary team of experts to provide integrated client care.
+Certified by the National Elder Law Foundation as a Certified Elder Law Attorney, Tim Takacs was one of the first elder law attorneys in the nation to assemble an interdisciplinary team of experts to provide integrated client care.
 His innovations have transformed the practice of elder law in the United States and have set a new standard of excellence in the field.

 Tim began his legal career in 1980, right after graduating from law school.
 He joined three other lawyers to open a general practice in Hendersonville.
 After he had been practicing law for about 10 years, an older gentleman walked into his office.

 “My wife just went into a nursing home,” he told Tim, “and I don’t know what to do.”